AakSin/it-club/README.md

-# IT-Club
+# Turing
-Site for IT magazine and club
+Update using Vue